Himeji Travel Guide 姫路

 Otemae-dôri avenue links Himeji station to its famous castle.

 Nagoyama cemetery, on a hill east of Himeji.

 Himeji is a medium-sized city, facing the Seto Inland Sea between Kobe and Okayama.
 This city, with the prestigious past, maintains its fame for its exceptional white castle.
 Here are Japan Experience's suggestions on what to see, visit and what not to miss in Himeji.

-Halfway between Kobe and Okayama, Himeji was from the beginning conceived as a fortress city in the ancient feudal province of Harima, controlled by the Akamatsu clan, during the Nara era (710 - 794).
+Halfway between Kobe and Okayama, Himeji was originally created as the fortified city of the ancient feudal province of Harima, then controlled by the Akamatsu clan, during the Nara era (710 - 794).
 It was the daimyo Ikeda Terumasa who made Himeji a major stronghold.
-It was only after the construction of its famous castle in the fourteenth century, that the surroundings were populated, and Himeji became the center of the Hyogo region.
+It was only after the construction of its famous castle in the 14th century that the surroundings became populated, and that the city of Himeji became the center of the Hyogo region.
 Today, however, it is his big sister Kobe who is the capital of the prefecture.

 The Celebrity of Himeji Castle

 Symbol of the city and known as one of the most beautiful in Japan, Himeji Castle can be seen on arrival by train.
 Located at the end of the wide thoroughfare Otemae-dori, the keep sits majestically above a leafy park and overlooks the city.
 Built in the 14th century this castle is one of the rare original Japanese castles, not a modern replica, and has been preserved well.